DiamondCoder02/nsfw-game-manager/readme.md

 Now that this is independent from uni work...
 Time to make it better and to torture myself

-Because I'm lazy everything is handled with ids, mostly.

 ## Important

 - Database file: AppData\Roaming\DiamondCoder\nsfwGameManager\hentai.xml